CPTPP Tariff Savings 2026: Import Duty-Free from 11 Countries

 CUSMA Duty-Free Imports: How to Save on US & Mexico Tariffs in 2026

 How CUSMA (USMCA) eliminates duties on qualifying US and Mexico imports to Canada.
-Rules of origin, proof requirements, and how to calculate your savings with TariffCalc.
+Three rules-of-origin pathways, certification of origin requirements, sectors with biggest savings, and the most common ways importers fail to claim benefits.

 GST, HST, PST and QST on Canadian Imports: Complete Provincial Tax Guide